lukaszliniewicz/Pandrator/README.md

 **It may be flagged as a threat by antivirus software, so you may have to add it as an exception.**

-It creates a Pandrator folder, installs `curl`, `git`, `ffmpeg` and `Miniconda`, clones the XTTS Api Server repository and the Pandrator repository, creates conda environments, installs dependencies and launches them.
+On first use it creates the Pandrator folder, installs `curl`, `git`, `ffmpeg` and `Miniconda`, clones the XTTS Api Server repository and the Pandrator repository, creates conda environments, installs dependencies and launches them.
 You may use it to launch Pandrator later.
 If you want to perform the setup again, remove the Pandrator folder it created.
 Please allow at least a couple of minutes for the initial setup process to download models and install dependencies (it takes about 7 minutes for me).

 For additional functionality:
 - Install Text Generation Webui and remember to enable the API (add `--api` to `CMD_FLAGS.txt` in the main directory of the Webui before starting it).